julien-gadonneix/Models_EEG_EmotionRecognition/README.md

 # Emotion Detection for Enhanced Psychiatric Diagnosis

-## Research internship in the Biosignall processing lab at DTU
+## Research internship in the Biosignall processing lab at DTU, Copenhagen

 ### Short description